Growing up, I developed a poor relationship with the word “learning”. I used to love learning as a kid, but then schooling brainwashed my mind.

-I pick three resources at a time based on three main themes I wrote about above.
+I pick three resources at a time based on the three main themes I wrote about above.
 These resources could be online courses, books, or a set of book summaries on the topic (depends on the topic and the way I want to learn it —going deep or going wide).

 Then, I time-block 1 hour of learning at least 5 days a week.
 Hence, following the 5-hour rule followed by Bill Gates, Elon Musk, Jack Ma, Warren Buffett, Oprah Winfrey, and more.

 That’s the setup.
-Now let’s take a peek into what I do while learning besides eliminating distractions, not multitasking and going full-on focus mode.
+Now let’s take a peek into what I do while learning besides eliminating distractions, not multitasking, and going full-on focus mode.

 How To Make The Most Out Of Your Learning Session

-Before starting a learning project, a book or a course, I think about what I already know about a particular topic and what I hope to learn from the material.
-I may create a mind-map of the things I already know on the subject which I can edit it later when I learn new things.
+Before starting a learning project, a book, or a course, I think about what I already know about a particular topic and what I hope to learn from the material.
+I may create a mind-map of the things I already know on the subject which I can edit later when I learn new things.
 Or I may write questions I seek answers to in the learning material.

 Then before each session, I check-in with my emotions to see how I’m feeling about the learning session.
-Sometimes, I’m all excited, positive and curious.
+Sometimes, I’m all excited, positive, and curious.
 But every then and now, when I’m not too uplifted, I reframe my emotions to prepare myself mentally to get in the right mental state for the learning session.
 And when I simply get started, I carry on through the whole session.

 If I find it difficult to focus during a session due to other thoughts or emotions, I bring my attention back to the present without judging.
 Or I write down whatever bothers me to deal with it after the session.
 The more I’ve practiced this, the more I’ve increased my ability to focus.

 During a session, I keep my journal beside me to take hand-written notes.
-This practice forces me to take out the information from my mind to paper where I can makes sense of it and remember it.
+This practice forces me to take out the information from my mind to paper where I can make sense of it and remember it.

 While I take my notes, I decide whether it’s something I want to remember, implement, or contemplate.
 The next step is to process all the categories once I’m done learning:

-To Remember: I either create questions out of the things I want to remember or mark it as important.
+To Remember: I either create questions out of the things I want to remember or mark them as important.
 Later, I can transfer it into my flashcards or simply revisit the notes and answer the questions.

 To Contemplate: I give myself question prompts to ponder upon something.
 That I believe is the most important part because it gives me the most insights and lessons.

-Here are some question prompts I use:
+Here are some prompts I use:

 a) How can I…?